nitrite/nitrite-doc/java-sdk/repository/write.md

 ### Removing Using a Filter

-You can remove an entity using a filter.
+You can remove multiple entities using a filter.
 It takes a `Filter` object as input parameter.
 It returns a `WriteResult` object.

 If the filter result matches multiple entities, then all the entities will be removed.